 Then, in the 1950’s and 60’s, the computer revolution further increased productivity.
 In the 70’s and 80’s the Internet came into fashion and another explosion of productivity began.

 Today see see technology like mobile applications, the cloud, and other connectivity solutions.
 These provide opportunity for enterprises to drive worker productivity higher to combat low wage competitors.

 The best way to drive worker productivity growth is to increase investment in workers.
 This could happen through education and training, technology, and capital equipment.

-But to do this, organizations must do much more than merely implement these technologies with a hope for productivity improvement.
-Any justified technology purchase should be part of a strategic productivity improvement plan that helps create a “culture” of productivity within an organization.
+But to do this, organizations must do more than hope for productivity improvement.
+Any justified technology purchase should be part of a strategic productivity improvement plan.
+The plan helps create a “culture” of productivity within an organization.

 Here are some considerations when developing a plan:

-- Evaluate existing process automation, technology and applications to identify constraints and productivity obstacles
+Evaluate existing process automation, technology and applications to identify constraints and productivity obstacles

-- Document repeatable work flows, work instructions and ensure strict adherence to them
+Document repeatable work flows, work instructions and ensure strict adherence to them

-- Generate worker tasks through software automation
+Generate worker tasks through software automation

-- Create or re-energize a strategic core workforce training and cross-training program
+Create or re-energize a strategic core workforce training and cross-training program

-- Encourage manufacturing employees to help identify process innovations
+Encourage manufacturing employees to help identify process innovations

-Building a plan around productivity delivers great benefits to firms that need to make every dollar of investment count.
-It’s an ongoing effort that requires hard work, vigilance and continuous improvement and is a key component to the longer term health of a manufacturer and its workforce.
+Building a plan around productivity delivers benefits to firms that need to make every dollar of investment count.
+It’s an ongoing effort that requires hard work, vigilance and continuous improvement.
+But it’s a key component to the longer term health of a manufacturer and its workforce.